FabienFerrero/UCA_Board/Antenna/readme.md

 # This section is dedicated to the antenna part.

-* Some tutorials are proposed to tune the propose antenna
+* Antennas are very sensitive to the environment, a tutorial is proposed to tune the UCA antenna